All the Right Notes

 Publisher Description

-In this hilarious and joyous rom com, sparks fly when a piano genius and a Hollywood heartthrob are thrown together for a charity performance of solos, heartfelt duets, and a big, showstopping finale.
+Sparks fly when a piano genius and a Hollywood heartthrob are thrown together for a charity performance in this “swoony, joyful rom-com” (Entertainment Weekly).

 Now Quito’s dad wants him to put on a charity performance in his hometown.
 And there’s one hella big string attached: convince Emmett—now one of Hollywood’s hottest celebrities—to perform.